 If you haven’t heard of Valiant, it is the third largest comic book universe behind the two you HAVE heard of – Marvel and DC.
 But whereas Marvel and DC characters are one-dimensional and feel like they were designed 50 years ago (because often, they were), Valiant comic characters are clearly from a different era.
 Where Marvel and DC have superheroes that you could imagine in the old comic section of a newspaper, Valiant characters can sometimes feel like they were put together by an excited designer, on acid, while watching the History channel.

-Intrigued, I burrowed through character after character, soon discovering that this universe isn’t so obscure after all – the recent Vin Diesel movie Bloodshot is in fact a product of the Valiant Entertainment universe, that has now been by Los Angeles based production company DMG Entertainment. tells me that they must be loving the indoor time everyone is currently facing, as Bloodshot has shot to number one for digital streaming.
+Intrigued, I burrowed through character after character, soon discovering that this universe isn’t so obscure after all – the recent Vin Diesel movie Bloodshot is in fact a product of the Valiant Entertainment universe, that has now been taken over by Los Angeles based production company DMG Entertainment.
+Facebook tells me that they must be loving the indoor time everyone is currently facing, as Bloodshot has shot to number one for digital streaming.

 Long ago in the days of Genghis Khan of the Mongol Empire there lived an immortal who we today would call a witch named The Forgotten Queen.
 She had the mysterious powers to afflict all surrounding her with a blood lust, stirring them all to slaughter.
 This War Monger has returned in our own day and age to wreak devastation and death on the modern day world yet again.

 Rising star Tini Howard of Assassinistas fame has combined her powers with the legendary comic book artist Amilcar Pinna of Generation X fame to release this new and already popular tale of love, honor, and brutality that has been hundreds of years coming.
 Readers were pleased to learn that this new beloved historical villain character appeared in a four issue comic book miniseries that Valiant Entertainment developed and published through these two accomplished comic book designers in 2019.